Multiplicity results for double phase problems involving a new type of critical growth: Introduction

-Critical problems have their origins in geometry and physics, and the most notorious example is Yamabe's problem \cite{Aubin}.
-After the seminal work by Brezis-Nirenberg \cite{BN} on the Laplace equation, numerous extensions and generalizations have been made in various directions.
+Critical problems have their origins in geometry and physics, and the most notorious example is Yamabe's problem \cite{Aub76}.
+After the seminal work by Brezis-Nirenberg \cite{BN83} on the Laplace equation, numerous extensions and generalizations have been made in various directions.
 The lack of compactness that arises in connection with the variational approach makes the critical problems delicate and interesting.
 For such problems, the concentration-compactness principle (abbreviated as CCP) introduced by P.L.
-Lions \cite{Lions} has played a crucial role in demonstrating the precompactness of Palais-Smale sequences.
-This CCP has been extended to Sobolev spaces with variable exponents, allowing for the exploration of critical problems involving variable exponents, see e.g. \cite{Bonder,F2009,Fu-Zhang,Chung-Ho2021,Ho-Kim} and references therein.
+Lions \cite{Lions85} has played a crucial role in demonstrating the precompactness of Palais-Smale sequences.
+This CCP has been extended to Sobolev spaces with variable exponents, allowing for the exploration of critical problems involving variable exponents, see e.g., \cite{BS10,CH21,Fu09,FZ10,HK21, HKL22} and references therein.
 In order to address our critical problem, we establish a novel concentration-compactness principle for the Musielak-Orlicz-Sobolev space $W_0^{1,\mathcal{H}}(\Omega)$ (the completion of $C^\infty_c(\Omega)$ in $\Wp{\mathcal{H}}$), which stands as an independent contribution in our research.
-It is noteworthy that our CCP is a direct extension of the one obtained in \cite{Bonder} when considering the specific case of $a(\cdot)\equiv 0$.
+It is noteworthy that our CCP is a direct extension of the one obtained in \cite{BS10} when considering the specific case of $a(\cdot)\equiv 0$.

 Upon acquiring the CCP, we employ it to establish several multiplicity results for problem \eqref{e1.1}.
 One can observe that \eqref{e1.1} involves the presence of a Kirchhoff term, which needs to be treated more carefully.
 To address this, we introduce a modified problem by truncating the Kirchhoff term, and subsequently showed that the solutions of the modified problem are also solutions for \eqref{e1.1}.
 Another highlight of our work is that we impose local conditions on the reaction term.
-Specifically, the right-hand side of \eqref{e1.1} exhibits concave-convex/superlinear behavior only within a subset of $\Omega$.
-By employing techniques from calculus and variations, such as the genus theory and deformation lemma, we are able to derive multiplicity results for the generalized concave-convex/superlinear problems.
-Remarkably, our findings represent pioneering results for double problems with growth that surpasses the threshold of $p^*(\cdot)$.
+Specifically, the right-hand side of \eqref{e1.1} exhibits concave-convex/ superlinear behavior only within a subset of $\Omega$.
+By employing techniques from calculus and variations, such as the genus theory and deformation lemma, we are able to derive multiplicity results for the generalized concave-convex/ superlinear problems.
+Remarkably, our result is the first attempt for double problems with growth that surpasses the threshold of $p^*(\cdot)$ to the authors’ best knowledge.

 We organize the paper as follows.
 In Section~\ref{MainResults}, we present our main results: the CCP for $W_0^{1,\mathcal{H}}(\Omega)$ (Theorem~\ref{Theo.ccp}), the existence of infinitely many solutions for the generalized concave-convex problem (Theorem~\ref{Theo.cc}), and the existence of many solutions for the generalized superlinear problem (Theorems~\ref{Theo.sl.M=1} and \ref{Theo2.sl.M=1}).
 The theoretical framework for our analysis is introduced in Section~\ref{Pre}.
 The proof of the CCP is provided in Section~\ref{CCP}, while the multiplicity results are addressed in Section~\ref{Existence}.